-How to uninstall Disk Tuner from the operating system?
+How to uninstall Disk Tuner from the operating system

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is Disk Tuner?

-Disk Tuner is an app that scans Mac computers for duplicate files, junk files, installed software and offers to remove unwanted items to free up disk space.
-However, it is possible that its developers distribute it by using questionable methods, therefore, it increases a chance that some users may download and install it unknowingly.
-Apps that users download and install without intention to do so are called potentially unwanted applications (PUAs).
+The Disk Tuner app scans Mac computers for duplicate files, junk files, installed software, and offers removal of unwanted items to free up disk space.
+In fact, developers might distribute this app using dubious methods, thereby increasing the chance that some users could download and install it inadvertently.

 Name | Disk Tuner potentially unwanted application |